Andrew and Margaret

 This Greenslopes home renovation was undertaken to improve the functionality and appearance of the home while maintaining the integrity of the existing house.

-A proposed extension and deck are to have the newly landscaped backyard as the focal point.
-This will link to the open plan kitchen, family and dining room with a contemporary look and feel that respects the older Queenslander home.
+The focal point of the renovation was the extension, deck area, and newly landscaped backyard.
+This links to the open plan kitchen, family, and dining room with a beautiful contemporary look and feel that also respects the Queenslander style.

-By opening up the Queenslander home, we make the most of the cooling breezes and natural light, lowering the need for air-conditioning systems in summer and winter.
+By opening up the Queenslander home, we made the most of the cooling breezes and natural light, lowering the need for air-conditioning systems in summer and winter.

-For budgetary reasons, we designed the Greenslopes home renovation project to be separated into two stages.
+For budgetary reasons, this Queenslander home renovation project was separated into two stages.

-The first stage was to include a new family room extension, a new bathroom and kitchen, internal stairs, renovated front stairs, and a new ground floor layout.
-The house will also be repainted in stage one to improve the street appeal of the home.
-These changes to the home will mean improved zoning within the house, with better positioning of the bathroom and kitchen.
+The first stage included a new family room extension, a new bathroom and kitchen, internal stairs, renovated front stairs, and a new ground floor layout.
+The house was repainted during stage one to improve the street appeal of the home.
+These changes to the home improved zoning within the house, with better positioning of the bathroom and kitchen.

-The second stage involves the full fit out of the ground floor, a new entry area and front door, a new french door to the first floor, and a roof over the ramp to the garage.
-The second stage has been designed for the long-term needs of our clients, as the children grow they can move downstairs, and the older relative can remain upstairs.
-The Queenslander home will have better flow throughout the entire home, without losing the character of the original style of the house.
+The second stage involved the full fit-out of the ground floor, a new entry area and front door, a new french door to the first floor, and a roof over the ramp to the garage.
+The second stage was designed for the long-term needs of our clients, ensuring that as the children grew they could move downstairs and the older relative could remain upstairs.
+The Queenslander home has greatly improved flow throughout the entire home, without losing the character of the original style of the house.

 Greenslopes is approximately six kilometres from the Brisbane city centre.
 The name is believed to have come from the green slopes of the first farm in the area.
 This farm was one of the first in Queensland to grow vines and farm dairy.
 It used to be part of the Stephens Shire until this amalgamated into Brisbane.
 Trams were a feature of Greenslopes up until the 1950s and 1960s.

 Many homes in the area were built before the war and as a result, are classified as ‘character homes’.
-A ‘character home’ classification means you may not be able to develop them, or there may be special guidelines.
+To character home architects, a ‘character home’ classification means you may not be able to develop them, or there may be special guidelines.
 New homes also generally need to reflect the existing character of the area.
 In Greenslopes, you can find many beautiful old Queenslanders mixed in with modern units.
 As the area is slightly hilly, you may find a home with an incredible view.